robind1/robind1.github.io/README.md

 # Bioinformatics Portfolio

-Personal portfolio of Robin Dosan — pathogen genomics, reproducible Nextflow workflows, and interoperable HL7 FHIR Genomics reporting.
+Personal portfolio of Robin Dosan.

 Built with [Astro](https://astro.build/) and Tailwind CSS, deployed to GitHub Pages at <https://robind1.github.io/>.